MGoodche/datasciencecoursera/ExploratoryDataAnalysis/4_1_3PlottingSystems.md

 In this simple plot, you can add lines, labels, colours, etc

 ### 2- The Lattice system
 For this system, it's neccesary to download the lattice package.
-Here, every plot is constructed with a single function called 'call'
+Here, every plot is constructed with a single function called 'call'.
+Plots are created with a single this single function.

+Thanks to this system you can create multiple plots on a page, combine variables to look multiple factors.

+### 3- The ggplot2 System